aleksplast/LLVM-pass/README.md

 ...
 ```

 Then, you can collect and visualize info, using visualizer.
 Visualizer will paint hot basic blocks in orange colors and cold basic blocks in blue colors.
 (Basic Block is treated as hot if it was executed more than average number of times).
-Visualizer will also print result of binary operation after them with `=` (for recursion it will print the last result).
+Visualizer will also print average result of binary operation after them with `=`.
+It will also show contol flow with solid black edges and data flow with dashed edges.

 ## Build